 If you are using just ham (no bone), you will want to use a chicken broth or even a vegetable broth in it's place and you will skip this part.
 I have made this soup with broth from boiling down bones from pork ribs too so there are options here!

-Pour a couple tablespoons of vinegar (any will do but we use apple cider vinegar) onto the bone, preferably by the ends.
+Pour a couple tablespoons of vinegar (any will do but we use apple cider vinegar) onto the bone.
 Let it sit in the stock pot for about 10 minutes before adding water.
 This helps to draw the good stuff out of the bones.

 Depending on the size of the bone and the pot you are using, pour 15 cups of water over the bone.
 If you need a little more water to cover the bone, add a little more.
 You will need 10 cups of the broth for the soup but you need to add at least 14 since you will lose some of it with simmering.
 You can use the extra broth in the soup, you just need at least 10 cups.

 Bring to a boil and reduce to a simmer.
-Simmer for at least 4 hours, longer is ok just be mindful of needing at least 10 cups for the soup.
+Simmer for at least 4 hours, longer is ok but not needed.
 Once done, strain and remove any ham from the bone to add to the soup.
-Set aside for a few minutes.
+Allow to cool long enough for the fat to separate.

 Putting the soup together

 When your beans and your ham bone broth are ready, you can make the ham and bean soup!

 Heat up your soup pot over medium temperature.
 Pour in the olive oil, onions, celery and carrots.
 Sauté for about 5 minutes uncovered.

 Add in the mushrooms, garlic, Italian seasoning, broth and ham.
 Mix together and bring to a boil.
 Stir in the beans and reduce heat to a simmer.
 Throw the bay leaf on top and allow to simmer for about an hour, until the beans have softened.
 Remove the bay leaf and add in the diced tomatoes.
 Cook for another 5 minutes and remove from the heat to serve.